microsoft/nni/docs/source/nas/execution_engine.rst

 For graph-based execution engine, it converts user-defined model to a graph representation (called graph IR) using `TorchScript <https://pytorch.org/docs/stable/jit.html>`__, each instantiated module in the model is converted to a subgraph.
 Then mutations are applied to the graph to generate new graphs.
 Each new graph is then converted back to PyTorch code and executed on the user specified training service.

-Users may find ``@basic_unit`` helpful in some cases. :function:`nni.retiarii.basic_unit` here means the module will not be converted to a subgraph, instead, it is converted to a single graph node as a basic unit.
+Users may find ``@basic_unit`` helpful in some cases. :meth:`nni.retiarii.basic_unit` here means the module will not be converted to a subgraph, instead, it is converted to a single graph node as a basic unit.

 ``@basic_unit`` is usually used in the following cases: